ckelly314/pyisotopomer/README.md

 ## Intro

 While the scrambling calibration is an integral part of obtaining high-quality $N_2O$ isotopocule data from isotope ratio mass spectrometry, this calibration is part of a larger data processing pipeline.
 The scrambling calibration and isotopocule calculation steps can be performed in pyisotopomer.
+Additional steps are required for $^{15}N$-labeled samples (see the [documentation](https://github.com/ckelly314/pyisotopomer/blob/master/tracerSOP.md)).

 ![](flowchart_new.jpg)